Learning a quantum channel from its steady-state: Numerical simulations

 For both maps, we simulated systems of $n=5$ to $n=11$ qubits arranged on a line, with the initial state $\rho_0 = \ketbra{0}{0}^{\otimes n}$.
 The simulations were done by evolving the full density-matrix on a computer.

 An approximation for steady state $\rhoss$ of a quantum channel $\mcE$ was obtained numerically by iteratively applying the quantum channel until the convergence criteria $D\big(\rho_t, \mcE(\rho_t)\big)\EqDef \frac{1}{2}\norm{\rho_t-\mcE(\rho_t)}_1<10^{-6}$ was reached.
+The number of channel applications required to for the convergence may be influenced by various factors such as system size, strength of noise processes, choice of the noise model, and the number of $\RESET$ gates.
+For both maps considered, the convergence criteria was met within at most few tens of channel applications for all system sizes.
 The approximate steady-state was then used to calculate the expectation values of the local Pauli operators in the different cost functions $\Phi(\vtheta)$, as given in \Eq{eq:cost-Pauli-Kraus}.

-We modeled the statistical noise in the expectation value of the local observables using a Gaussian random variable that approximates the binomial distribution of measurement results.
-For an observable $A$ that is a product of Pauli matrices, it is easy to verify that the statistical noise of $N$ shots is well approximated by a Gaussian random variable $S\sim\mathcal{N}(0, \sigma)$ with $\sigma=\sqrt{(1-\av{A}^2_\infty)/N}$.
+We modeled the statistical noise in the expectation values of the local observables using a Gaussian random variable that approximates the binomial distribution of measurement results.
+For an observable $A$ that is a product of Pauli matrices, it is easy to verify that the statistical noise of $N$ shots is well approximated by a Gaussian random variable $G\sim\mathcal{N}(0, \sigma)$ with $\sigma=\sqrt{(1-\av{A}^2_\infty)/N}$.

+Our numerical findings were validated by calculating the diamond distance between the channels $\mcE$ and $\hat{\mcE}$, which represent the original noisy gate and the noisy gate derived from the optimization process, respectively.
+The diamond distance is defined as:

+where $\mcI$ is the identity channel with the same dimensions as $\mcE$ and $\hat{\mcE}$, and the maximization is taken over all density matrices of dimension $\dim{\{\mcE\otimes\mcI\}}$.
+Specifically, we focused on evaluating the accuracy of our approach in the presence of statistical noise and across various system sizes.

+As detailed in Appendix~\ref{app-sec:stat-error}, the validation process outlined above, along with the statistical noise model employed for numerical simulations, cannot be directly extrapolated to scenarios where expectation values used in the cost functions $\Phi(\vtheta)$, were acquired from real experiments conducted on quantum computers.
+Nevertheless, the statistical noise model employed in our numerical simulations provided valuable insights that we utilized in the experimental demonstration.